subashlimbu/project-1/README.md

 - The project really helped to consolidate my knowledge of JavaScript, HTML and CSS and interacting with the DOM.

+## Key learnings
+- Working with lots of functions.
+- Plan ahead.
+- Naming variables appropriately.
+- Styling using CSS.

 ## Potential future features